AhmedTammaa/InterviewInsightMine/README.md

 ## Future Plans (for now)
 The project is still on scarping phase, so far, 1000 data science interviews.
 There will be a data analysis scripts and insights for the collected data.
+## Contact
+If you have any inquires or need anything relevant to the project feel free to email me.